WWE Royal Rumble 2021 predictions and confirmed match card

 Our prediction: Sasha Banks makes Carmella tap again to retain her title

-Zayn ruined Crews’ shot at Big E’s title on the most recent Smackdown, and they clashed on the Talking Smack that followed.

-The Smackdown just two nights before the next big event should be the stage for Apollo to stamp some dominance on the division – and make this match official.

-The Hurt Business (Shelton Benjamin and Cedric Alexander) (c) vs. Lucha House Party – Raw Tag Team Championship
+Charlotte Flair and Asuka (c) vs. Nia Jax and Shayna Bazler – Women’s Tag Team Championship

-Lince Dorado and Gran Metalik have been a thorn in the side of the Raw tag team champions for the past month.

-A pinfall victory over the Hurt Business in early January should be enough for the high-fliers to get their title shot at Royal Rumble, even if they’re relegated to the kick-off show.
+The modern-day Mega Powers, Charlotte Flair and Asuka, won the tag team straps at the back end of last year, ending Nia Jax and Shayna Bazler’s dominant reign at the TLC PPV.
+The ex-champions feel hard done by however, as Charlotte’s entry in that match was a surprise, with The Queen having been away from the company for a number of months.

+Jay and Bazler have been chomping at the bit for a shot at redemption, and will get it this Sunday.
+This rematch means that three of the four competitors will be pulling double duty, also competing in the Royal Rumble, so this might not be the longest match on the card, but with these four athletes, it could be a potential show-stealer.

 Our how to watch WWE guide for SmackDown, Raw, NXT, PPVs includes a full schedule for the big events in 2021 so you can keep track of the action.